TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.1.2 =
+* Fixed issue with single quote in library name

 = 5.9.1.1 =
 * Fixed issue with submission message not appearing when user specifies user-defined category
 * Updated french translation